MuhammedAshfaque/MediSelect-Plus/README.md

-**⚠️ This section is only a Frontend preview.
+**⚠️ This section is only for Frontend preview.
 The Backend is still under development..
 I'm working on that..**